ipython/ipython-website/uninstall_issue.rst

 Uninstalling HyperSpy 0.6 if your installation is affected
 ----------------------------------------------------------

-If you are affected by this bug you need to uninstall HyperSpy manually.
-It is *strongly reccomended* uninstalling HyperSpy manually even if you plan to carry on using HyperSpy because, in the future, you may forget about this issue and use the uninstaller to uninstall HyperSpy 0.6.
+If you are affected by this bug you need to uninstall HyperSpy manually until we release a fix (we are currently working on it).
+However, we reccomend that you wait until the fix is released.

-We are currently working in fixing this bug and making a new release.
-However, if after uninstalling HyperSpy 0.6 you want to carry on using it you can safely reinstall HyperSpy 0.6 *as long as you don't change the default installation folder*.

 Manually uninstalling HyperSpy 0.6 in Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~